hourglass492/NSA-CodeBreaker/task06/writeup.md

 It is incredibly nice that debugging information was included as well as that will help work with this.

-The first step for me of analizing a binary is always running the strings command on it.
-This prints out all ascii characters in the binary and can give you an idea of what the binary does based on the function names and imports.
+The first step for me of analyzing a binary is always running the strings command on it.
+This prints out all ASCII characters in the binary and can give you an idea of what the binary does based on the function names and imports.

 However, a there's a god awful number of strings in the binary file so it is impossible to look at all of them.
 (A total of `$strings make | wc -l 35855`).
-The impoported functions are normally at the top of the strings in a binary file so I looked at with `strings make | less`.
+The imported functions are normally at the top of the strings in a binary file so I looked at with `strings make | less`.
 This didn't give me too much interesting information.
-I did find several git function importas and socket imported:
+I did find several git function imported and socket imported:

 ```
 ...